Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Self-induced topological edge states

-\textbf{Self-induced topological edge states.} The nonlinear topological states we currently implement rely on a topological edge, whether it is the physical termination of a lattice or a topological interface induced by nonlinearity.
-Hereafter, we turn to a semi-infinite lattice ending with a strong bond, and show the emergence of an exotic type of nonlinear topological states that reside at the edge of a nonlinear nontopological lattice.
+The nonlinear topological states we currently implement rely on either the physical edge of a topologically nontrivial lattice or a nonlinearity-induced topological interface between two lattices.
+In this section, we shift our focus to a semi-infinite lattice terminating with a strong bond and demonstrate the emergence of a new type of nonlinear topological state that resides at the edge of a nonlinear topologically trivial lattice.

-Fig. \ref{fig4}a shows the frequencies and participation ratios of the self-induced topological edge states.
-Although topological edge states do not exist in the linear limit, above a certain power threshold, localized states with their maxima reside at the leftmost unit cell (see the inset of Fig. \ref{fig4}a) appear in the SSH gap.
-Neglecting the voltage at the first site, the self-induced edge state exhibits the similar profile with the nonlinear topological edge state (the inset of Fig. \ref{fig2}a) and half of the topological gap soliton (the inset of Fig. \ref{fig3}a).
+Figure \ref{fig4}(a) shows the frequencies and participation ratios of the self-induced topological edge states.
+Although topological edge states do not exist in the linear limit, above a certain power threshold, localized states with their maxima reside at the leftmost unit cell appear in the SSH gap (see the inset of Fig. \ref{fig4}(a)).
+Neglecting the voltage at the first site, the self-induced topological edge state exhibits the similar profile with the nonlinear topological edge state (the inset of Fig. \ref{fig2}(a)) and half of the topological gap soliton (the inset of Fig. \ref{fig3}(a)).
 Considering the similarity, the self-induced topological edge states at the left edge can be created by the discrete translational transformation $\mathcal{T} V_{m}^{\text{A}, \text{B}} = V_{m-1}^{\text{A}, \text{B}}$, where $\mathcal{T}$ is the translational operator.
-The power threshold is induced by the breaking of discrete translational symmetry when moving the topological gap solitons towards the edge (see Supplementary Note 9 for the relation between self-induced topological edge states and topological gap solitons).
-Since the circuit nonlinearity adds perturbations to the onsite energy, the self-induced topological edge states can be approximated using the solutions of Eq. (\ref{gp}) with $g \ne 0$ for the leftmost unit cell and $g=0$ for the other sites.
+The power threshold is induced by the breaking of discrete translational symmetry when moving the topological gap solitons towards the edge (see Appendix \ref{app_I}, section 3, for the relation between self-induced topological edge states and topological gap solitons).
+Since the circuit nonlinearity adds perturbations to the onsite energy, the self-induced topological edge states can be approximated using the solutions of Eq. (\ref{gp_main}) with $g \ne 0$ for the leftmost unit cell and $g=0$ for the other sites.
 When the state frequency equals to the constant onsite energy $E_{0}$, i.e., the frequency of the linear topological edge state, the Gross-Pitaevskii equation reduces to